 Your robot will be placed in the center of an "arena," surrounded by several layers of obstacles such as walls and boxes of different shapes.
 You will not know the placement of the obstacles beforehand, so it will be impossible to simply program the robot to avoid without using the sensors.
 In addition, your robot should be able to find it's way out of the enclosure of obstacles more than once (we should be able to pick it up after it clears the obstacles, put it back in the center facing a different direction, and it should be able to find its way out again).
-Finally, your robot should assume that it has cleared all the obstacles if neither bump sensor has been activated for 7 seconds, and the program should end (motors off).
+Finally, your robot should assume that it has cleared all the obstacles if neither bump sensor has been activated for 15 seconds, and the program should end (motors off).

 - How are you going to use your sensors?
-Do you want two front sensors that can differentiate between left and right, or a front and rear sensor? - You should make good use of abstractions when coding the turnRight() or turnLeft() functions (called when the bumpers are toggled). - Consider how the robot is going to account for corners-this is tricky, and very important.
+Do you want two front sensors that can differentiate between left and right, or a front and rear sensor?
+How will this scheme work with your chosen drive system? - You should make good use of abstractions when coding the turnRight() or turnLeft() functions (called when the bumpers are toggled). - Consider how the robot is going to account for corners-this is tricky, and very important.